whatwg/fetch/README.md

 End tags must be omitted when possible and attribute values must not be quoted (if necessary, use double quotes).

 Place one newline between paragraphs (including list elements).
 Place three newlines before `<h2>`, and two newlines before other headings.
-This doesn't apply when a nested heading follows the parent heading.
+This does not apply when a nested heading follows the parent heading.

 ```html
 <ul>